tilde-lab/yascheduler/README.md

 #### Azure

-Azure Cloud should configured for `yascheduler`.
+Azure Cloud should be pre-configured for `yascheduler`.

 Create a dedicated Enterprise Application for service.
 Create an Application Registration.
 Add Client Secret to the Application Registration.